sea-of-stuff/sos/sos-rest/README.md

 ## Storage

-The storage node is used solely to store data.
+The store node is used solely to store data.
 The stored data is accessible to other nodes in the SOS.

 **Get data of a given atom manifest**
 ```
 REQUEST
-GET /storage/data/guid/<ATOM-GUID>
+GET /store/data/guid/<ATOM-GUID>

 SUCCESSFUL RESPONSE
 HTTP/1.1 200 OK